-The Airstream converter system enables you to use the lights and appliances whether operating on selfcontained battery power or hooked up to II 0 volt city power.
+The Airstream converter system enables you to use the lights and appliances whether operating on selfcontained battery power or hooked up to 110 volt city power.
 The 12-volt light bulbs give off the same light as regular household bulbs, so that when operating on self-contained battery power, everything works normally except the 110-volt convenience outlets and 110-volt appliances.

-Exterior outlets for 110 volts are located on the curbside exterior wall between the wheels and above the wheel well.
+Exterior outlets for 110 volts are located on the curbside exterior wall.